10 Dog Paw Wreaths to Make the Gift Every Dog Owner Wants

 The One Trick That Makes Your Dog Paw Wreath Look Store-Bought (Not Sad)

-Okay so here’s the thing nobody tells you — the paw print placement is everything, and most people just randomly stamp all over the wreath base and then wonder why it looks chaotic.
+One thing that nobody told me about is that the paw print placement is very important.
+Most people just stamp all over the base of the wreath and then wonder why it looks like a mess.

-Real talk: do a dry run first.
-Press your golden’s paw in the paint, then test the print on paper to see how much pressure gives you a clean stamp.
-Too much pressure and it bleeds into a blob.
-Too little and you get a ghost print.
+Real talk: do a dry run. press your golden’s paw into the paint and test the print on paper to see how much pressure gives you a clean print. if you press too hard, it will bleed into a blob. if you press too little, you’ll get a ghost print.

-This is the key: work in a circular flow around the wreath, not randomly.
-I did mine going clockwise with the prints slightly overlapping, and it looked intentional instead of accidental.
+This is the key: I would work in a circular fashion around the wreath, not randomly.
+I did mine going around clockwise with the prints slightly overlapping and it looked like I did it on purpose.

-Also — seal those paw prints with a matte Mod Podge layer before you add any ribbon or greenery.
-I skipped this step once and my ribbon bled color right onto the prints.
-Whole wreath ruined.
+Also – please seal the paw prints with a layer of matte Mod Podge before you attach your ribbon and greenery.
+I accidentally forgot once and the ribbon rubbed off onto the prints.
+Ruined the whole wreath!

-Let the base layer dry a full 24 hours too.
-I know it’s tempting to rush it, but patience here saves you a total redo.
+Let the base layer dry for 24 hours too.
+It is very tempting to rush it, but it will save you a total redo.

 Your Couch Deserves Better — And So Do You

-Pick one waterproof cover this week.
+So here’s the deal: I want you to pick one waterproof cover this week.
 Just one.
-Your golden is going to zoom in from the yard, soaking wet, and you’ll either wince or shrug — and I want you to shrug.
+Your golden is going to zoom in from the yard, soaking wet, and you’ll either wince or shrug.
+And I want you to shrug.

-Honestly, the moment I stopped stressing about muddy paw prints on my furniture was huge for me.
-Like, I actually enjoyed cuddle time again.
+The moment I was able to stop fretting about muddy paw prints on my furniture was also a very big deal for me.

-If you want to go full dog-mom mode, DIY dog bathing station ideas can cut down on the mud before it even reaches your couch.
+If you want to go full dog-mom mode, here are a few tips on DIY dog bathing station ideas to cut down on the mud before it even reaches your couch.